What is Title IX?

 "Know your rights & resources" guide

-The UW Office of the Title IX Coordinator has put together a "Know your rights & resources" guide for students and employees who experience sexual assault, stalking, relationship or intimate partner violene, sexual harassment, and/or other sexual misconduct.
+The UW Office of the Title IX Coordinator has put together a "Know your rights & resources" guide for students and employees who experience sexual assault, stalking, relationship or intimate partner violence, sexual harassment, and/or other sexual misconduct.
 The guide is also available in a text-only version.

 Making a report to the University